seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the element-wise greater comparison.

   `index_select(...) <torch/index_select.html>`_
-  : Select the elements along the given dim using index.
+  : Select elements along the given dimension using index.

   `isinf(...) <torch/isinf.html>`_
   : Check if the elements of input are infinite.